 Reading Time: 3 minutes

-Ship your car and give your new neighborhood a test-drive first!
+Ship your car and give your new neighborhood a test-drive before packing up your life and moving to a new place.

 Ask anyone you know, and we’d bet that they’d agree.
 Moving sucks.
 Whether you’re moving for work or for family reasons, and whether you’re excited about it or not.
 It’s not even the fact that you have to make a fresh start (that can actually be exciting!).
 It’s the fact that most of us fear the unknown, the packing (and leaving people and things behind), and organizing the millions of little aspects that go hand-in-hand with moving to a new city.

-You might even be unsure about whether a move really is for you.
+You might even be unsure about whether moving to a new city really is a good decision for you.
 Perhaps you traveled through a city and fell in love with it instantly.
 Many people have been there, done that, and actually packed up their lives to move there, just to be bitterly unhappy and disappointed.

 Before you’re stuck in a situation you don’t love, we highly recommend you apply the brakes and first assess the city properly with a pre-relocation test-drive.
 What’s that?
 Let’s explain.